jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 ## Simple Autocomplete

 Since we added custom analyzers on the `title.autocomplete` field, we can also implement that.
 The response format for that is the same.
+Our mapping uses a simple edge ngram analyzer.

 ```kotlin
 suspend fun autocomplete(query: String, from: Int, size: Int):